josdem/hugo/content/techtalk/cicd/gradle.md

 }
 ```

-In previous task we are displaying `projectDescription` value using Groovy placeholders in Strings and in addition wer are desplaying the project properties, a variable already defined in Gradle for your convenience.
+In previous task we are displaying `projectDescription` value using Groovy placeholders in addition we are desplaying the project properties, a variable already defined in Gradle for our convenience.

 *Output:*